gitlabhq/gitlabhq/doc/ci/variables/README.md

 tune them.

 Variables can be defined at a global level, but also at a job level.
-To turn off global defined variables in your job, define an empty array:
+To turn off global defined variables in your job, define an empty hash:

 ```yaml
 job_name: